pret/pokeplatinum/docs/logging.md

 ## List of logging functions

-- EmulatorLog : Prints the message with printf formatting but adds `[GAME_LOG] ` to the front and a newline at the end
+- EmulatorLog : Prints the message with printf formatting but adds `[GAME_LOG] ` to the front and a newline at the end.
 - EmulatorPrintf : Just prints it's arguments to the emulator's output, with printf formatting.
-- EmulatorPrintCharMapBuf : Prints the contents of a buffer, by translating the charmap of the game to utf-8 before
-- EmulatorPrintStrBuf : Prints the contents of an Strbuf struct, by translating the charmap of the game to utf-8 before printing